UBCECON567/BLPDemand.jl/docs/src/simulation.md

 ## Inference

-[`varianceBLP`](@ref) computes the variance of the estimates produced by either of GMM estimation methods.
+[`varianceBLP`](@ref) computes the variance of the estimates produced by either of GMM estimation methods.[^simdraws]

+[^simdraws:] The variance calculation ignores uncertainty from Monte-Carlo integration.
+For this to be valid, we must have the number of simulation draws grow faster than the sample size.
+In our notation, `S` is the number of simulation draws per observation, so it is sufficient at that ``S \to \infty`` as ``T \to \infty``.

 ```@example sim
 vnfxp = varianceBLP(nfxp.β, nfxp.σ, nfxp.γ, sim);